sian0x0/Map-Extinct-Addresses/README.md

 ## Mapping
-It should be possible to eventually convert strings like this into LineStrings and other relations used in GIS/mapping systems, which can be overlaid onto modern or old georefernced maps.
+It should be possible to eventually convert strings like this into LineStrings and other relations used in GIS/mapping systems, which can be overlaid onto modern or old georeferenced maps.